ni/spec-server-proxy/CONTRIBUTING.md

 See [GitHub's official documentation](https://help.github.com/articles/using-pull-requests/) for more details.

+It is recommended to adhere to the
+[Angular style](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits)
-**Important:** Commit titles and messages should adhere to the [Angular style](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) to ensure proper semantic versioning.
+Commits titles and messages to ensure proper semantic versioning.

 # Getting Started